Die Antwoord: Shock value and controversy

-Critics have been critical of Die Antwoord's reliance on shock value and gimmicks since the start of their career.
-Jordan Darville and Raphael Helfand of The Fader wrote that Die Antwoord "have always been polarizing artists, criticized as derivative shock artists since the start of their collaborative career as Die Antwoord in 2008".
+Critics have considered Die Antwoord to be polarizing for reliance on shock value and gimmicks since the start of their career.
 Their music has been referred to by critics as "shock-rap", with the Chicago Tribune writing in 2012 that they were "clearly aiming to offend people".
 Doug Freeman of the Austin Chronicle wrote of their 2016 performance at Austin City Limits—where, according to him, they were "the most controversial act" to perform at the festival—that they "became less a confrontational force and more a shock joke".

-The duo has been criticized in the media for homophobic behavior, particularly for their use of the word "faggot", such as in the lyrics to their song "Fok Julle Naaiers" and in a 2015 Instagram post from Visser, in which she referred to Canadian rapper Drake as a "massive faggot".
+The duo has been criticized in the media for homophobic behavior, particularly for their use of the word "faggot" heard in the lyrics to their song "Fok Julle Naaiers" and written by Visser in a 2015 Instagram post, in which she referred to Canadian rapper Drake as a "massive faggot".
 They also included the homophobic South African slur "moffie" in the music video for their song "Fok Julle Naaiers" and, in response to a negative review of SOS by South African journalist Chris Roper, included his personal phone number with the words "4 Hot Bum Sex Call".
-Ninja stated in a 2011 video interview titled "Faggot" following the release of "Fok Julle Naaiers" that the duo was entitled to use the word as their producer, DJ Hi-Tek, is a gay man, and that they were not homophobic.
+Following the release of "Fok Julle Naaiers", Ninja stated in a 2011 video interview titled "Faggot" that the duo was entitled to use the word as their producer, DJ Hi-Tek, is a gay man, and that they were not homophobic.
 They have also faced controversy for the repeated appearance of blackface in their music videos, including in "Fatty Boom Boom", "Ugly Boy", and "Banana Brain".

-Due to their assault of Butler and Zheani's allegations of sexual assault against Ninja, Chelsey Norris of the Dallas Observer wrote in 2019 that they had developed a reputation for "acting like terrible human beings".
+In the aftermath of Butler and Zheani's sexual assault allegations against Ninja, Chelsey Norris of the Dallas Observer wrote in 2019 that they had developed a reputation for "acting like terrible human beings".
 According to Roper, they were considered pariahs by the South African media by 2020 for their myriad controversies, while Mathilde Boussion wrote that, by 2022, the duo's "disturbing world" was "no longer fascinating".